English Suffix: Definition, Rules, Exceptions, Practice Questions with Answers

 • Look for letter or group of letters added to the end of a word that changes the word’s meaning or grammatical function.

-• If the word is a plural noun, the suffix is likely -s or –es (There are so many cars in the parking)
+• If the word is plural, the suffix will be -s or –es (There are so many toys in the box.)

 Students can easily pick up the suffixes used in the sentences, if they follow the above mentioned rules and tricks.